Frequently asked questions

 What is a deductible?

-A deductible is the amount that must be paid by or on behalf of you and your dependant each calendar year before an eligible expense will be reimbursed.
+A deductible is the amount that must be paid by you or on behalf of you and your dependant each calendar year before an eligible expense will be reimbursed.

 What is the current deductible?